 - A) A minimum of 40% of the gross floor area proposed must be for Life Sciences and related uses.
-The proposed gross floor area used for the purpose of calculating the minimum percentage of Life Sciences uses excludes educational facilities. - b.

-B) A maximum of 10% of the gross floor area proposed may be for Retail/Service Establishment; however, if the Planning Board finds that unique circumstances are present and the area would be enhanced by additional retail activity, then a maximum of 15% of the gross floor area proposed may be used for Retail/Service Establishment. - Any area used exclusively for mechanical equipment is excluded from the maximum density calculation, and any area excluded from this calculation that exceeds the FAR of the zone must be used only for this purpose.
+The proposed gross floor area used for the purpose of calculating the minimum percentage of Life Sciences uses excludes: (1) a Hospital and the Hospital's accessory uses; and (2) educational facilities. - B) A maximum of 10% of the gross floor area proposed may be for Retail/Service Establishment; however, if the Planning Board finds that unique circumstances are present and the area would be enhanced by additional retail activity, then a maximum of 15% of the gross floor area proposed may be used for Retail/Service Establishment. - Any area used exclusively for mechanical equipment is excluded from the maximum density calculation, and any area excluded from this calculation that exceeds the FAR of the zone must be used only for this purpose.
 The total area of any partial floors or stories excluded from the maximum density calculation must not exceed the gross floor area of any full floor of the building.

-Coverage (max) , Lot 90% 90% 90% 90% n/a n/a n/a
+Coverage (max) Lot 90% 90% 90% 90% n/a n/a n/a